Approach Words: Integrated City, Sustainability, Urban Livability

 The BRT system consists of 3 lines, with one currently under implementation and 2 under study:

-The two new lines (L2 and L3) aims to complete the BRT network in the metropolitan area and serve other densely populated urban municipalities.
+The two new lines (L2 and L3) aim to complete the BRT network in the metropolitan area and serve other densely populated urban municipalities.13

 The 18-meter articulated vehicles provide seating for 41 passengers and are equipped with ramps to accommodate individuals with reduced mobility.
-Moreover, they incorporate advanced ticketing and passenger experience.
-These buses’ modern systems allow passengers to easily and quickly validate their tickets using contactless cards, the website, and a mobile app, along with real-time passenger information displayed on TFT screens.
-Further, they feature an operational assistance and passenger information system (SAEIV) that enables real-time bus management, optimizing routes and reducing waiting times, in addition to installing surveillance cameras for enhanced safety and efficiency.
+Moreover, they incorporate advanced ticketing to enhance passenger experience.16 These buses allow passengers to easily and quickly validate their tickets using contactless cards, the website, and a mobile app, along with real-time passenger information displayed on TFT screens.17 Furthermore, they feature an operational assistance and passenger information system (SAEIV) that enables real-time bus management, optimizing routes and reducing waiting times,18 in addition to installing surveillance cameras for enhanced safety and efficiency.19

-The project was initiated by the Grand Agadir Local Development Company for Mobility and Urban Transport (GAMDU), the delegated project owner, on behalf of the Souss-Massa Regional Council. ii The feasibility study for L2 and L3 is being conducted by a consortium of Urbanica, Artelia Maroc and Artelia France, while the infrastructure development work of L1 is under implementation led by SNTRO and SATIMED.
+The project was initiated by the Grand Agadir Local Development Company for Mobility and Urban Transport (GAMDU), the delegated project owner, on behalf of Souss-Massa Regional Council.ii 20 21 The feasibility study for L2 and L3 is being conducted by a consortium of Urbanica, Artelia Maroc and Artelia France,22 while the infrastructure development work of L1 are under implementation led by SNTRO and SATIMED.23 Operations will be handled by ALSA, a Spanish bus company.24

-With a total investment exceeding $1.6 billion, the project is funded by the Union for the Mediterranean, Agence Francaise de Development (AFD) and the European Union.
+With total investment exceeding $1.6 billion,25 the project is funded by Union for the Mediterranean, Agence Francaise de Development (AFD) and the European Union.26

 Project Link